Monitoring Azure Backup workloads

-- Warning: If the backup operation succeeds but with few warnings, they are listed as Warning alerts.
+- Warning: If the backup operation succeeds but with few warnings, they're listed as Warning alerts.
 Warning alerts are currently available only for Azure Backup Agent backups.

-- Informational: As of today, no informational alert is generated by Azure Backup service.
+- Informational: Currently, no informational alert is generated by Azure Backup service.

 Notification for Backup Alerts

-Configuration of notification can be done only through Azure Portal.
-PS/CLI/REST API/Azure Resource Manager Template support is not supported.
+Configuration of notification can be done only through the Azure portal.
+PS/CLI/REST API/Azure Resource Manager Template support isn't supported.

 Once an alert is raised, users are notified.
 Azure Backup provides an inbuilt notification mechanism via e-mail.
 One can specify individual email addresses or distribution lists to be notified when an alert is generated.
 You can also choose whether to get notified for each individual alert or to group them in an hourly digest and then get notified.

-When notification is configured, you will receive a welcome or introductory email.
+When notification is configured, you'll receive a welcome or introductory email.
 This confirms that Azure Backup can send emails to these addresses when an alert is raised.

-If the frequency was set to an hourly digest and an alert was raised and resolved within an hour, it will not be a part of the upcoming hourly digest.
+If the frequency was set to an hourly digest and an alert was raised and resolved within an hour, it won't be a part of the upcoming hourly digest.

-- If a destructive operation such as stop protection with delete data is performed, an alert is raised and an email is sent to subscription owners, admins, and co-admins even if notifications are NOT configured for the Recover Service vault.
+- If a destructive operation such as stop protection with delete data is performed, an alert is raised and an email is sent to subscription owners, admins, and co-admins even if notifications aren't configured for the Recovery Services vault.